-In more advanced cases of vascular disease, surgical intervention may be necessary to avoid stroke or limb loss.
+In more advanced cases of vascular disease, surgery may be necessary to avoid stroke or limb loss.
 Vascular surgery performed at New York Methodist includes a range of procedures to relieve the effects of blocked blood vessels.
 Conditions we treat include:

-A blockage in a peripheral artery (of the legs, pelvis or abdomen) may result in foot or leg sores and in leg pain while walking or at rest.
-Because of the lack of blood flow, healing of wounds may be prevented and, eventually, this may lead to the loss of a limb.
-Blood flow may be restored with a procedure that uses either a synthetic tube or the patient’s own veins to “bypass” the blockage, so that blood may reach the extremities.
+A blockage in a peripheral artery (of the legs, pelvis or abdomen) may result in foot or leg sores and in leg pain.
+Eventually, this may lead to the loss of a limb.
+Blood flow may be restored with a surgical procedure that uses either a synthetic tube or the patient’s own veins to “bypass” the blockage, so that blood may reach the extremities.

-The VNUS closure procedure is a minimally invasive treatment alternative for patients with a condition known as superficial venous reflux, which is a condition by which the veins in the legs don't channel blood flow adequately to the heart.
-The symptoms include varicose veins, aching, swelling, ulcers and other painful symptoms.
+The VNUS closure surgical procedure is a minimally invasive treatment alternative for patients with superficial venous reflux, which is a condition by which the veins in the legs don't channel blood flow adequately to the heart.
 The procedure results in relief of symptoms with minimal scarring.